 Only courses listed in the official schedule of classes can be offered for credit and only for the number of credits listed.
 Working with individual faculty members, department chairs propose classes for the coming year, usually during the previous fall.
-These proposals are reviewed and approved by the Deans and Director.
+These proposals are reviewed and approved by the academic Deans.
 Time and room assignments are coordinated by the Registrar's Office.

-A schedule for the full year is printed each Spring, prior to the pre-registration period for the following Fall semester.
-It is arranged by the academic Deans and Director on the basis of available faculty and available classrooms.
-Any changes in courses, hours, or days must be approved by the Dean of the College or Director of the School in order to avoid unnecessary hardship to students.
+A schedule for the full year is posted online each Spring semester, prior to the pre-registration period for the following Fall semester.
+It is arranged by the academic Deans on the basis of available faculty and available classrooms.
+Any changes in courses, hours, or days must be approved by the Dean of the College in order to avoid unnecessary hardship to students.
 Courses that are required, but that are uneconomical, will be scheduled in alternate years.